Transitioning from doing research to enabling research

 Publishing papers with student co-authors is fun, especially if you practice generative writing.

 Details vary as to appropriate quantity and venue for tenure, but probably you’re looking at about 1 paper per year on average for a SLAC or regional comprehensive.
 Realistically, it takes me about 2 years for a paper to move from idea to submission, plus one more year to get published.
 It takes somewhat more time if there are exclusively undergraduate coauthors and somewhat less time if it’s mostly grad students.
-Since I aim to publish about 10 papers per year, that means I need to have about 20 papers in progress and 10 under review or in press at any given time (on average).
+As research-active faculty, I aim to publish about 10 papers per year.
+That means I need to have about 20 papers in progress and 10 under review or in press at any given time (on average).
 If you’re aiming for one per year, that means 2 in progress and 1 in review at any given time.
 The best time to get started on your tenure file is when you sign your contract; the second best time is now.

 Writing papers for publication is a different genre than writing papers for classes.
 You should expect that your students do not have any experience writing in this genre.
 They should, of course, write up their analysis and results!
 They may even be first authors on papers.
 However, you should plan that you will need to ghost write a lot of the structure of the paper, and that you will need to spend substantial time editing their prose for genre and audience.
 Helping them through a couple of drafts is great for their professional development, especially if you work with your university writing center to make it better.
 However, you may not be able to push their professional development enough in the time that they stay in your lab to make a paper ready for publication.
 Furthermore, if you push them too hard on the writing, they will stop having fun and leave your lab.
 You should plan that you will be responsible for a lot of writing, particularly in the introduction and discussion sections which relate this work to a broader literature.